Proofreading Tips: Prepositions in Title Case

 • All adjectives and adverbs.

-Notably, several major style guides suggest capitalising longer prepositions, while others suggest using lowercase regardless of length.
+Notably, several major style guides suggest capitalizing longer prepositions, while others suggest using lowercase regardless of length.
 For instance:

 Style Guide Rule

-AMA Capitalise prepositions more than three letters long.
+AMA Capitalize prepositions more than three letters long.

-APA Capitalise prepositions more than three letters long.
+APA Capitalize prepositions more than three letters long.

-Associated Press (AP) Capitalise prepositions more than three letters long.
+Associated Press (AP) Capitalize prepositions more than three letters long.

-IEEE Capitalise prepositions more than three letters long.
+IEEE Capitalize prepositions more than three letters long.

-Thus, when proofreading, you should always check your client’s style guide for advice on how to capitalise prepositions in titles.
-And if they’re not using a specific version of title case, you should still check to make sure they have capitalised prepositions consistently.
+Thus, when proofreading, you should always check your client’s style guide for advice on how to capitalize prepositions in titles.
+And if they’re not using a specific version of title case, you should still check to make sure they have capitalized prepositions consistently.

 Watch Out for Part-Time Prepositions!